rimisoni22-ux/SIMON_SAYS-_GAME/README.md

-# SIMON_SAYS-_GAME
+Simon Says is a fun memory-based game where players must repeat an increasing sequence of colors shown by the system.
+Each round, the game adds a new color to the pattern, and the player must remember and click the colors in the correct order.
+As the sequence grows longer, the challenge increases, testing the player’s memory, concentration, and reaction speed.

-🎮 A web-based Simon Says memory game developed using HTML, CSS, and JavaScript.
-This project demonstrates DOM manipulation, event handling, and game logic.
-Players repeat color sequences to progress through levels and improve their memory skills. 🧠✨
+This game is built using HTML, CSS, and JavaScript, demonstrating concepts like DOM manipulation, event handling, and game logic.
+The colorful interface and interactive gameplay make it both entertaining and a great way to practice front-end development skills. ✨